95th Training Division

-The 95th Infantry Division was an infantry division of the United States Army.
-Today it exists as the 95th Training Division, a component of the United States Army Reserve headquartered at Fort Sill, Oklahoma.
+The 95th Infantry Division, created in 1918 as an infantry division of the United States Army, exists today as the 95th Training Division, a United States Army Reserve component headquartered at Fort Sill, Oklahoma.
+One of three training divisions of the 108th Training Command, it provides Initial Entry Training to new Army Reserve recruits.

-Activated too late to deploy for World War I, the division remained in the Army's reserve until World War II, when it was sent to Europe.
-Renowned for fighting back fierce German counterattacks, the division earned the nickname "Iron Men of Metz" for fighting to liberate and defend the town.

-In April 1945, the 95th Infantry Division (United States) "Victory" division uncovered a German prison and civilian labor camp in the town of Werl.
-On 7 April, the unit reported discovering a camp housing some 4,500 undernourished French officers and 800 enlisted men.
-The 95th provided the prisoners with emergency rations from the division's own supplies.
+The 95th was activated too late to deploy for World War I, but remained in the Army's reserve until World War II, when it was sent to Europe.
+The division became known for repelling fierce German counterattacks and in 1944 was nicknamed the "Iron Men of Metz" for liberating and defending the town.
+In April 1945, the 95th discovered a German prison and civilian labor camp in the town of Werl.

-After World War II, the division spent another brief period in reserve before being activated as one of the Army's training divisions.
+After World War II, the division spent a brief period in reserve before being activated as one of the Army's training divisions.
+Since then, the division's structure has changed several times to adapt to new training roles—for example, by activating regimental and brigade commands or by having subordinate units assigned to or removed from its command.

-The 95th Infantry Division (United States) was recognized as a liberating unit by the United States Army Center of Military History and the United States Holocaust Memorial Museum in 1995.
+The 95th Infantry Division was recognized as a liberating unit by the United States Army Center of Military History and the United States Holocaust Memorial Museum in 1995.

-Over the next fifty years the division would see numerous changes to its structure as its training roles changed and subordinate units shifted in and out of its command.
-It activated many regimental and brigade commands to fulfill various training roles.
-The division then began conducting one station unit training, a responsibility it continues to this day.